mjhm/lodash-match-pattern/README.md

 ## Partial objects

 Most feature tests are interested in how objects change, so we're not usually concerned with properties that aren't involved in the change.
 In fact best practices of feature testing suggest elimination of such incidental details.
 Matching only partial objects can create a huge simplification which focuses on the subject of the test.
-For example if we only wanted to test changing our user's email to say "billyjoe@duckduck.go" then we can simply match the pattern *[[code](https://github.com/Originate/lodash-match-pattern/blob/jm20160625/examples/example1/features/basic.feature#L55)]*:
+For example if we only wanted to test changing our user's email to say `billyjoe@duckduck.go` then we can simply match the pattern *[[code](https://github.com/Originate/lodash-match-pattern/blob/jm20160625/examples/example1/features/basic.feature#L55)]*:

 ```javascript
 {